Barry Reilly

-Barry ‘Bunny’ Reilly (24 March 1948 – 5 May 2021) was an Australian rugby league footballer who played in the 1960s and 1970s.
+Barry 'Bunny' Reilly (24 March 1948 – 5 May 2021) was an Australian rugby league footballer who played in the 1960s and 1970s.

 Career

-He played in the NSWRFL Premiership for the Eastern Suburbs Roosters from 1966–71 and 1973–79, and the Cronulla-Sutherland Sharks in 1972.
+He played in the NSWRFL Premiership for the Eastern Suburbs Roosters from 1966 to 1971 and 1973–79, and the Cronulla-Sutherland Sharks in 1972.

-Reilly was also known as 'The Axe’ because of his defensive technique, which it was said allowed him to chop down opposition attackers like an axe.
+Reilly was also known as 'The Axe' because of his defensive technique, which it was said allowed him to chop down opposition attackers like an axe.
 Reilly was a member of the Eastern Suburbs premiership-winning sides in 1974 and 1975.
 During the 1976 NSWRFL season, Reilly played as a prop forward for Eastern Suburbs in their unofficial 1976 World Club Challenge match against British champions St. Helens in Sydney.

-Also a backrower, Reilly played almost 200 matches for the Roosters and was named as a bench player in that club's ’Team Of The Century’.
+Also a backrower, Reilly played almost 200 matches for the Roosters and was named as a bench player in that club's 'Team of the Century'.

 During the 1990 season, Reilly helped out the club as a caretaker coach.

 Reilly died on 5 May 2021 from kidney failure.